 Up to 30 user-defined words would be automatically removed from the comments section through the “Filter Comments” feature.

-In the app, there is already a limitation to who can react/comment to a user’s posts, or message them or even download content from their account, thanks to its privacy and safety settings that works according to TikTok’s commitment to maintain a safe and positive in-app environment.
+In the app, there is already a limitation to who can react/comment to a user’s posts, message them, or even download content from their account, thanks to its privacy and safety settings that work according to TikTok’s commitment to maintaining a safe and positive in-app environment.